Dhading District: Geography and climate

 The people of the district are primarily Bhramin and Chetri in the south and Tamang and Gurung in the north, with much of the center Newari.
-Gurkha route, the birthplace of founder of Nepal King Prithivi Naryan Shah crosses through Dhading.
+Gurkha route, the birthplace of founder of Nepal King Prithivi Narayan Shah crosses through Dhading.

 Rivers

 The main river of the Dhading district is Budi Gandaki which comes from Ganesh Himal and passes through Arughat Bazaar and Salyantar and meets Ankhu khola at Narsingha Dhamm.
 Budhi Gandaki separates the district from Gorkha district.
 The Trisuli River, which comes from Nuwakot, also passes through Dhading.
 There are 25 small rivers, the main being Charoudi, Malekhu, Galtukhola, Belkhukhola, Chiraudikhola, Maheshkhola, Aansi, Thopal, Manukhola, Kastekhola, and Mastekhola.
 Besides these, there are over 1743 smaller rivers, springs and seasonal streams.

 Demographics

 At the time of the 2021 Nepal census, Dhading District had a population of 325,710.
 7.38% of the population is under 5 years of age.
 It has a literacy rate of 72.40% and a sex ratio of 1048 females per 1000 males.
 87,977 (27.01%) lived in municipalities.

 Ethnicity wise: Hill Janjatis made up the largest population, being nearly 49% of the population.
 Tamangs were the largest Hill Janjatis (22%), with Magars being 8% of the population.
 Chhetri and Bahun made up 20% of the population.

 As their first language, 67.05% of the population spoke Nepali, 20.11% Tamang, 2.95% Chepang, 2.74% Magar, 2.66% Gurung, 1.59% Ghale and 1.30% Nepal Bhasha as their first language.
 In 2011, 70.7% of the population spoke Nepali as their first language.

 Religion: 70.71% was Hindu, 20.26% Buddhist, 7.55% Christian, 0.43% Kirat and 0.41% Islam.